DmytroPinnacle/MovieDB/README.md

 A minimal client-side movie collection app using only **HTML**, **CSS**, and **vanilla JavaScript**.
 Data persists locally in your browser using `localStorage`.

 ## Features
-- Add movies with title, year, genre, rating, poster URL, and notes
+- Add movies with title, year, genre, rating, poster URL, notes, and assigned watcher
+- Manage watchers (first name + optional last name) separately
+- Assign movies to specific watchers to track who wants to watch or has watched
-- Edit and delete existing movies
+- Edit and delete existing movies and watchers
 - Client-side search (title) + genre filter + sort (title, year, rating)
+- Detail page for each movie with full information
+- IMDB integration with movie IDs and external links
+- Real movie posters from 100 seeded famous films
 - Inline validation with helpful messages
 - Accessible, responsive layout (desktop ↔ mobile)
 - No frameworks, no build step